-The jury is still out on whether there is any risk from prolonged long-term exposure to low-level electromagnetic fields, such as those from sources such as WIFI devices, cell phones, portable phones, and yes, getting to the point, baby monitors.
-This is a topic that has been intensely studied in many countries, and yet the World Health Organization has not currently found any compelling evidence of risks due to low-level EMF.
+The jury is still out on whether there is any risk from prolonged long-term exposure to low-level electromagnetic fields, such as those from sources such as Wi-Fi devices, cell phones, portable phones, and yes, getting to the point, baby monitors.
+This topic that has been intensely studied in many countries, and yet the World Health Organization has not currently found any compelling evidence of risks due to low-level EMF.

 Even though the jury might still be out, we've measured the EMF levels of each sound monitor to learn whether some devices produce significantly higher or lower levels of EMF than others.
 We took measurements at distances from 6 inches, 3 feet, and 6 feet, from three different directions from each monitor, testing both parent units and (more importantly) the baby unit.
 You'll find a representative sample of our measurements in the product specs chart near the top of this review, in the row labeled, "EMF @ 6 Feet Nursery Unit (V/m)."
-Our tests focused on the Nursery unit (the listening unit you place in the baby's room), since our concern is primarily on the potential impact of EMF on the baby's health.
+Our tests focused on the nursery unit (the listening unit you place in the baby's room) since our concern is primarily on the potential impact of EMF on the baby's health.

 All of the monitors in this review emit some level of EMF.
 Most of them had average values under 1 when tested at 6 feet from the baby device, but a few managed to come in over 1.
 Most of the values were below the levels we saw in our video products, but none of them managed to drop below 0.50.
-In addition to having generally lower EMF values, the sound products can also be placed further away from baby, which should help limit exposure even further.
-It is good to know that the unit can be placed as far away from baby as possible and still work well.
+In addition to having generally lower EMF values, the sound products can also be placed further away from the baby, which should help limit exposure even further.
+It is good to know that the unit can be placed as far away from the baby as possible and still work well.
 This makes choosing a sound product better than video options if you are concerned about EMF in the event that further study shows a link between EMF and health risks to developing systems.

-Our EMF level measurements were not factored into our overall rating scores, since the best current scientific data available suggests that low-level EMF from sources like sound monitors do not represent a known health risk to humans.
+Our EMF level measurements were not factored into our overall rating scores since the best current scientific data available suggests that low-level EMF from sources like sound monitors do not represent a known health risk to humans.

 We tested the battery life in all the parent devices of these monitors.
 Only a few products offered battery backup capabilities in their baby units, but it is important to understand that the batteries in the baby units are just a backup stopgap for power outages, they are not intended for extended use for the entire night.
-In addition, not all product parent devices are rechargeable.
+Also, not all product parent devices are rechargeable.
 This means if you use them regularly without their AC adapters, then you will be changing batteries on a regular basis, weekly or more often.

 — RJ Spurrier